plokhotnyuk/jsoniter-scala/README.md

 ## Goals

-Initially this library was developed for requirements of real-time bidding in ad-tech and goals are simple:
+Initially, this library was developed for requirements of real-time bidding in ad-tech and goals are simple:
 - do parsing and serialization of JSON directly from UTF-8 bytes to your case classes and Scala collections and back but do it crazily fast without runtime-reflection, intermediate AST-trees, strings or events, with minimum allocations and copying
 - do validation of UTF-8 encoding, JSON format and mapped values efficiently with clear reporting, do not replace illegally encoded characters of string values by placeholder characters
-- define in _compile-time_ classes that will be instantiated during parsing to minimize probability of runtime issues, generated sources can be inspected to prove that there are no security vulnerabilities during parsing
+- define in _compile-time_ classes that will be instantiated during parsing to minimize a probability of runtime issues, generated sources can be inspected to prove that there are no security vulnerabilities during parsing

 It targets JDK 8+ without any platform restrictions.